SDM-2021-16-SpongeBob/video_creator/docs/System Design.md

 ## Project plan
  When I started my deep learning journey, one of the first things I learned was image classification.
 It’s such a fascinating part of the computer vision fraternity and I was completely immersed in it!
 But I have a curious mind and once I had a handle on image classification, I wondered if I could transfer that learning to videos.
+Was there a way to build a model that automatically identified specific people in a given video at a particular time interval?
+Turns out, there was and I’m excited to share my approach with you!